jensopetersen/merula/implementing-standoff-annotation.md

 Rendering of Text and Annotations

-All block-level TEI elements will be rendered as block-level (~ flow content in HTML5 palance) HTML elements, whereas all feature annotations will be rendered as inline  (~ phrase content) HTML elements and popups.
+All block-level TEI elements will be rendered as block-level (~ flow content in HTML5 parlance) HTML elements, whereas all feature annotations will be rendered as inline  (~ phrase content) HTML elements and popups.

  When the functions generating the merge of the base text and the text-critical annotations and the authoritative text and semantic annotations encounter overlaps, these can be of several kinds: